angular/angular/adev/src/content/guide/ssr.md

 ng add @angular/ssr
 ```

+Note: Interested in the latest SSR advancements in Angular?
+Take a look at the developer preview [hybrid rendering APIs](guide/hybrid-rendering).

 These commands create and update application code to enable SSR and adds extra files to the project structure.

 ```